zilmano/robosuite/README.md

 * Added Support for quadruped locomotion simulation
 * Added two quadruped robots A1 and Laikago
-* Added tasks, Walk, StandUp, and ClimbStairs (reward function not be set at all for ClimbStairs, for the two other ones reward shaping requires tuning)
+* Added tasks, Walk, StandUp, and ClimbStairs (reward function was not defined at all for ClimbStairs, for the two other ones reward shaping requires tuning)

 Since this is a robosuite fork, set-up the code and install just like the origial repository, please see here for details: https://robosuite.ai/docs/installation.html